Skip to content

 Penalties for sanctions screening failures

-Beyond financial penalties, sanctions violations trigger reputational damage, correspondent banking relationship terminations, and in serious cases, criminal prosecution of senior managers under the Money Laundering Regulations 2017, Regulation 86.
+Beyond financial penalties, sanctions violations trigger reputational damage, correspondent banking relationship terminations, and in serious cases, criminal prosecution.

 For a broader view of how sanctions screening fits into your AML programme, see our Anti-Money Laundering compliance guide.